rajkan01/zephyr_secure_inference/docs/enc-payload.md

-One aspect of Confidential AI has to do with getting the resulting payload from the device in a manner that ensures both authentication (we know the data is coming from an authorized device), and confidentiality (observers of the protocol will unable to determine the contents).
+One aspect of Confidential AI has to do with getting the resulting payload from the device in a manner that ensures both authentication (we know the data is coming from an authorized device), and confidentiality (observers of the protocol will be unable to determine the contents).
 This document will describe how this communication happens.